rileylarsonpro/MyMDb/README.md

 # MyMDb

 ## Overview
 This project is basically my version of Letterboxd for TV.
-I am going to use Ionic, Vue, and Capacitor.
+I am going to use Ionic, React/Next.js, and Capacitor.
 To make an App that can log movies and TV shows.
 I understand apps like TV Time and Serializd exist but I think it will be a fun personal project and give me more web experience with mobile first design and mobile app development.

 # Domain Driven Design